 VHS, along with the BC SPCA, has also long called for provincial regulation of the keeping of exotic animals.
 In March 2009, the B.C. government announced sweeping new regulations, which not only banned the private keeping of many exotic species but also introduced a new permit system for zoos.

 VHS is opposed to the captivity of cetaceans (whales and dolphins), as they are highly intelligent and social animals who have evolved to a very specific set of environmental circumstances that simply cannot be replicated in captivity.
 We shouldn’t expect animals to thrive in a completely unnatural environment and the frequency of premature deaths of cetaceans held in aquariums supports this view.

-Locally, VHS has called on the Vancouver Aquarium to phase-out its captive cetacean program.
+Locally, VHS called on the Vancouver Aquarium to phase-out its captive cetacean program for many years.
 In December of 2016, VHS and Zoocheck Canada published a press release and report challenging the aquarium’s claim that keeping cetaceans provided research that justified their captivity.

 Circuses using performing exotic animals

 We oppose the use of exotic and wild animals in entertainment.
 This includes circuses or any kind of Las Vegas-style show that exploits such animals in performances.

 Many cities and towns in British Columbia have banned circuses using exotic animals in performances, but most jurisdictions across Canada still allow them.
 This means animals continue to be caged, chained and forced to perform degrading tricks for human amusement.
 Trainers use bullhooks, whips, sticks and electric prods to force animals to perform.
 In addition, they suffer from long hours of close confinement while being hauled in often unventilated trucks from town to town.

 Exotic and wild animals do not belong in cages or tanks in people’s homes, as it can deprive them of their ability to engage in natural behaviours.
 Often, they suffer from poor housing, nutrition and care.